top of page

 The first phase of the project was an emergency intervention to prevent further water damage to the church at McCartys.
 The work included removal of previous roofing layers and installation of a new roof, repair and sealing of the parapets, and repair of interior damage.
 This $28,000 project was completed in March 2025.

-In the current second phase the portal at McCartys will be restored, including reroofing with crickets, canales, and downspouts; repair of the parapet; repair and replastering of the walls beneath the roof; and replacement of the beams, posts, and corbels.
+In the current second phase the portal at McCartys will be restored, including reroofing with new canales and downspouts; repair of the parapet; repair and replastering of the portal walls beneath the roof; and restoration of the beams, posts, and corbels.
 The sacristy will also be reroofed and the interior water damage repaired.
-At Acomita the existing roof layers will be removed, the decking and parapets repaired, and a new roof, canales, crickets, and downspouts installed.
-The cost of the project is approximately $74,000 and work will begin in May.
-Profundo currently needs an additional $11,000 to fully fund this second phase.
+The total project cost is $38,000.
+The project will be completed in June, 2025.

 To date the project has been funded by an anonymous donor and the New Mexico Multi-Cultural Foundation, together with the Robert L. Clarke Family Foundation, Kathryn Bard, Lynne Horning, Sallie Bingham, The Catholic Foundation/Higdon-Conejo Fund, Elizabeth Glassman, and Michael Minieka.